flyonspeed/TronView/README.md

 Dynon D10/100

-Levil BOM and other Stratux wifi devices (Uses wifi connection)
+Levil BOM , uAvionix Echo UAT, and other Stratux wifi compatiable devices (Uses wifi connection)

 We are using the rapberry pi 4B for taking serial data from a EFIS (MGL,Dynon,G3x) and displaying a graphical Display out the hdmi output on the pi.
 This is plugged into a Display or HUD device like the Hudly Classic.
 Any sort of HDMI screen could be hooked to the Pi for displaying this flight data.